statgen/locuszoom/docs/wiki/data-layer.md

 ### Scalable Layout Directives

 Several directives supported by data layers may be **scalable**, and will be denoted as such.
-Scalable directives are those that can be defined statically as a scalar value (string or number), one or more [[Scale Functions]], or a combination thereof.
+Scalable directives are those that can be defined statically as a scalar value (string or number), one or more [Scale Functions](scale-functions.md), or a combination thereof.

 ### Supported Layout Directives - All/Most Data Layer Types